What is an Addictive Personality?

 An addictive personality can be hard for anyone to deal with but if he or she knows the general characteristics of addictive personality, it can be considerably easier for him or her to combat it.
 The main characteristics of the addictive personality disorder include uncontrollable impulsive behavior, weakness in commitment, social alienation, low self-esteem, and mood swings.

-If you or a loved one is suffering from addictive personality and needs help, call 800-598-5053 to speak with a caring specialist that can assist you.
+If you or a loved one is suffering from addictive personality and needs help, call 800-598-5053 (Who Answers?) to speak with a caring specialist that can assist you.